-Starting February 2, 2026 through April 2026, the restroom/shower building in campground A will be closed.
+Starting February 2, 2026 through early May, 2026 the restroom/shower building in campground A will be closed.
 A new restroom building will be installed during this timeframe.
 Portable restrooms will be available throughout the campground, and shower buildings in campground B and group areas will be available.
 Thank you for your patience as we make these park improvements for you!

 About Catalina State Park